 Secondary tax codes

-If you use a secondary tax code, you should check if your yearly PAYE income payments will be in the new threshold.
-When the new rates apply from 31 July, you may need to change your tax code by completing an IR330 form.
+If you use a secondary tax code, you should check if your yearly PAYE income payments are in the new threshold.
+Now that the new rates apply, you may need to change your tax code by completing an IR330 form.
 Give this form to your secondary income payer.

 Resident withholding tax (RWT)